JochenEklund/Bachelor_Thesis/README.md

 Files:

-fightData.txt: Contains the dataset used for the models.
+fightData.txt: Contains the data-set used for the models.
 Structure is shown on row 1.

-fightFinder.ipynb: Code for finding all fights in the dataset that fill certain criteria.
+fightFinder.ipynb: Code for finding all fights in the data-set that fill certain criteria.

 predictiveModels.ipynb: Code for running the models.
 Needs a set of fights to be specified manually.